sachanganesh/connect-rs/README.md

 Connect provides a `ConnectionWriter` and `ConnectionReader` interface to concurrently send and receive messages over a network connection.
-Each user-provided message is prefixed by 8 bytes, containing a size-prefix (4 bytes), version tag (2 bytes), and recipient tag (2 bytes).
+Each user-provided message is prefixed by 8 bytes, containing a size-prefix (4 bytes), version field (2 bytes), and tag field (2 bytes).
-The size-prefix and version tag are used internally to deserialize messages received from the network connection.
-The recipient tag is intended for crate users to identify the message recipient, although the library leaves that up to the user's discretion.
+The size-prefix and version field are used internally to deserialize messages received from the network connection.
+The tag field is intended for crate users to label the message for a recipient, although the library leaves that up to the user's discretion.

 Library users must serialize their custom messages into bytes (`Vec<u8>`), prior to